SgtCoDFish/bedrock-bootstrap/06-uart-xxd/README.md

 Assembling instructions by hand is no fun at all beyond a few instructions, and we're starting to need quite a lot more instructions for our code.
 We don't want to go the whole way of using an actual assembler, so we've provided a very small assembly-to-machine-code converter called [substratum](../substratum/README.md).

 Substratum _isn't_ an assembler.
-It won't support calculating offsets, it doesn't support storing data or labels or anything.
+It won't support calculating offsets for jump instructions, it doesn't support storing data or labels or generally anything which is provided by a regular assembler.
 It takes an RV32I instruction and, assuming it knows about that instruction, returns the 4-byte machine code representation.
 The cleverest thing it does is support both types of register naming (e.g. `a0` == `x10`).

 We can use substratum to help us write machine code quicker.
 This comes in handy not just here, but also in future "steps" where we'll still have to write some machine code.